ghusta/android-docker-search/README.md

 This Android application enables you do perform a **Docker Search** on your device, like if you did it on a computer in a terminal, with docker-engine installed.

+The results should be the same than `docker search` with command line interface (see [reference doc](https://docs.docker.com/engine/reference/commandline/search/)) :

+    docker search [OPTIONS] TERM

 ### Features

 - Search images on Docker Hub